The Best Crispy Gingersnap Cookies Recipe!

 Decreasing the mixer speed to medium-low, beat in the egg.

-Further reducing the mixer speed to low, slowly add in the dry ingredients mixture until combined.
+Further reducing the mixer speed to low, slowly add in the dry ingredients mixture until combined, scraping down the sides of the bowl as needed.

 Two photos showing How to Make this Christmas baked good recipe – adding the flour mixture to the wet mixture to make the dough

-Two photos showing How to Make this molasses and spiced baked good – scooping and rolling balls of dough
+Two photos showing How to Make crispy gingersnap cookies – scooping and rolling balls of dough

 Rolling cookie dough balls in sugar before baking

-Bake for about 16 minutes, then allow cookies to firm up on the sheet for about 5 minutes.
+Bake for about 16 minutes, then allow crispy gingersnaps cookies to firm up and crisp up on the sheet for about 5 minutes.
 Sprinkle sugar over each cookie.

 Then, cool and enjoy the best crispy gingersnaps!